-Srinivasa Ramanujan was one of the world's greatest mathematical minds.
+Srinivasa Ramanujan was one of the world's greatest mathematical geniuses.
 He made substantial contributions to the analytical theory of numbers and worked on elliptic functions, continued fractions, and infinite series.

-Ramanujan was born in 1887 in his grandmother's house in Erode, a small Indian village.
-By the time he was 13 years old, he had begun to work on developing his own mathematical formulas.
+Ramanujan was born in his grandmother's house in Erode, India, a small village about 400 km southwest of Madras, in 1887.
+By the age of 13, he began to work on developing his own on mathematical formulas.
 After Ramanujan was shown how to solve cubic equations in 1902, he went on to find his own method to solve quartic equations (a quartic equation is a polynomial that adds a variable to the fourth, third, second and first powers (such as $y = ax^4 + bx^3 + cx^2 + dx + e$).
-Then, because of his upbringing in a small village and limited access to the work of other mathematicians, he began trying to solve quartic equations on his own (not knowing they could not be solved by radicals).
+The following year, not knowing that quintic equations could not be solved by radicals, he tried on his own to solve it.

 Ramanujan received a scholarship to study at Government College in Kumbakonam, which was later rescinded when he failed his nonmathematical coursework.
-As a result, he transferred to another college to pursue independent mathematical research, while working as a clerk in the Accountant-General's office at the Madras Port Trust Office to support himself.
-From 1912 to 1913, he sent samples of his theorems to three professors at the University of Cambridge in London, including a man named G.H.
+He matriculated his coursework to another college to pursue independent mathematical research, while working as a clerk in the Accountant-General's office at the Madras Port Trust Office to support himself.
+From 1912-1913, he sent samples of his theorems to three academics at the University of Cambridge in London, including a man named G.H.
 Hardy.
-Hardy, recognizing the brilliance of these papers, invited Ramanujan to visit and work with him in London.
-Ramunujan then became a Fellow of the Royal Society and a Fellow of Trinity College, Cambridge.
+Hardy, recognizing the brilliance of his work, invited Ramanujan to visit and work with him in London.
+He became a Fellow of the Royal Society and a Fellow of Trinity College, Cambridge.